-41.3 Continuation of Work
+43.4 Continuation of Work

-While a dispute under clause 41.1 or 41.2 of this agreement is being conducted, work must continue in accordance with this Agreement.
+While a dispute under clause 43.1 through to 43.3 of this agreement is being conducted, work must continue in accordance with this Enterprise Agreement.
 Subject to applicable legislation, an employee must not unreasonably fail to comply with a direction by the employer to perform work, whether at the same or another workplace, which is safe and appropriate for the employee to perform.

 Until the grievance or dispute is resolved work will continue in accordance with the custom and practice existing before the grievance or dispute.
-There will be exceptions made in the case of:

-- health and safety matters where a continuation of normal work may place at risk an employee's health; or - any case involving allegations of sexual harassment and bullying where any of the employees concerned believe it would be unreasonable to continue normal working arrangements pending finalisation of the matter.
+There will be exceptions made in the case of: health and safety matters where a continuation of normal work may place at risk an employee's health; or any case involving allegations of sexual harassment and bullying where any of the employees concerned believe it would be unreasonable to continue normal working arrangements pending finalisation of the matter.